kubesphere/website/content/en/docs/project-user-guide/application-workloads/daemonsets.md

     ![daemonsets](/images/docs/project-user-guide/workloads/daemonsets_form_2_container_btn.jpg)

-2. Input an image name from public Docker Hub or from a [private repository](../../configuration/image-registry/) you specified.
-For example, input `fluentd` in the search bar and press **Enter**.
+2. Enter an image name from public Docker Hub or from a [private repository](../../configuration/image-registry/) you specified.
+For example, enter `fluentd` in the search bar and press **Enter**.

     ![daemonsets](/images/docs/project-user-guide/workloads/daemonsets_form_2_container_1.jpg)

     {{< notice note >}}

-- Remember to press **Enter** on your keyboard after you input an image name in the search bar.
+- Remember to press **Enter** on your keyboard after you enter an image name in the search bar.
 - If you want to use your private image repository, you should [create an Image Registry Secret](../../configuration/image-registry/) first in **Secrets** under **Configurations**.

     {{</ notice >}}